Written by Deric Haddad, Richard Martini, Irwin M. Rappaport, and Susan Shapiro

 In between all of this – which is presented as a flashback – are interviews with those Sy has swindled, who seem to have some difficulty processing the fact that he has actually swindled them, that there is no movie, and they are not about to rake in the bucks.

 A large part of Cannes Man seems as if it were filmed on the fly, just by asking various actors and actresses whom Martini found wandering around Cannes to participate in it.
 The film itself looks rough, but I actually think it was cut in a calculated way to look like this.
 The reason for that is something you will just have to wait until the end of the film for.

 This was filmed in 1995, at a time when everyone wanted to jump on the Indie bandwagon, so it is quite believable that it would be this easy to see people wanting to latch themselves onto a hot commodity the way Sy presents his newest film.
 Cassel really makes the film as he carries himself throughout it treading the line between a well-regarded Hollywood icon and the smarmy con-man he has become here.
 I liked both him and his character quite a bit and he brought a smile to my face in every scene he was in.

 While there are moments that are humorous, there wasn’t much actual meat to Cannes Man despite the star power contained within.
-The most fun were the scenes with Depp and Jarmusch, and beyond that I occasionally cracked a smile.
+The most fun was the scenes with Depp and Jarmusch, and beyond that, I occasionally cracked a smile.
 It would be enjoyable if you caught it on cable one rainy afternoon, but it’s nothing to really seek out and spend some money on.

 – Director Rich Martini Interview